ifremer-lirmm-openlab/ifremer-lirmm-openlab.github.io/docs/general-guidelines.md

 #### Electronic boards and PCBs

-For project invoving PCB design and fabrication of electronic board.
-Serves to share the source including BOM, PCB layout, 2D/3D model, datasheet, ...
+For projects involving PCB design and fabrication of electronic board.
+These serve to share the source including BOM, PCB layout, 2D/3D model, datasheet, ...

 Recommend naming convention :